ilanschnell/bitarray/README.md

 `ba2hex(bitarray, /)` -> hexstr

-Return a bytes object containing with hexadecimal representation of the bitarray (which has to be multiple of 4 in length).
+Return a string containing with hexadecimal representation of the bitarray (which has to be multiple of 4 in length).